New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Add Continued to words that can begin a cross-reference sentence

+### 0.2.8

+- Made detection of invalid chars before and after digits more robust

 ## Extension Development

 Development of the extension can be done as follows: